rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 HDR, SDR, and non-linear colour
 -------------------------------

 For both blending and lighting calculations and we want linear light values.
 ReShade doesn't give you that - game output is normally non-linear to take best advantage of the limited bits.
 16-bit HDR is linear, which is nice.
 10 bit HDR uses a special curve call Perceptual Quantizer (PQ) - we have to do the reverse of the PQ operation, do our thing, then reapply PQ.
 8-bit SDR (standard dynamic range) uses the sRGB curve - ReShade can take care of that for us.
+There's also possibility of 10 bit but with sRGB colour - ReShade can't detect that so we have to ask the user, and we have to do sRGB conversion ourselves.

 Unforuntately, for SDR there's more...
 In the real world we can see a much wider range of brightness than a standard screen can produce.
 Before applying the sRGB curves, games apply a tone mapping curve to reduce the dynamic range, especially in bright areas.
 We don't know what tone mapping algorithm each game uses.
 Our equation to reverse it is assumes the game uses extended Reinhard tone mapping, because it's simple.
 With luck it will be close enough to whatever the game uses so we make the lighting look better and not worse.
 With Cwhite 5 it's actually pretty close to the popular ACES tonemapping curve for bright values but never steeper - so it should work okay on games using that or similar filmic curves.
 The slightly more conservative default of 3 was chosen as higher values are just too much for games like Deus Ex: Human Revolution.
 For performance and to avoid causing FXAA issues, this is applied only in the Fake GI parts of the code.